AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 This simple `App.js` queries AEM for an Adventure image, and then display that image's three renditions: small, medium, and large.

-Querying against AEM is performed in the custom React hook [useGraphQL that uses the AEM Headless SDK](./aem-headless-sdk.md#graphql-queries).
+Querying against AEM is performed in the custom React hook [useAdventureByPath that uses the AEM Headless SDK](./aem-headless-sdk.md#graphql-persisted-queries).

 The results of the query, and the specific rendition parameters are passed to the [Image React component](#react-example-image-component).